-During the course of operations the District has activity between funds for various purposes.
+During the course of operations, the District has activity between funds for various purposes.
 Any residual balances outstanding at year-end are reported as due from/to other funds.
 While these balances are reported in fund financial statements, certain eliminations are made in the preparation of the government-wide financial statements.
 Balances between the funds included in governmental activities (i.e., the governmental and internal service funds) are eliminated.
 Further, certain activity occurs during the year involving transfers of resources between funds.
 In fund financial statements, these amounts are reported at gross amounts as transfers in and out.
 While reported in fund financial statements, certain eliminations are made in the preparation of the government-wide financial statements.
-Transfers between the funds included in governmental activities are eliminated so only the net amount is included as transfers in the governmental activities are eliminated so only the net amount is included as transfers in the business-type activities column.
+Transfers between the funds included in governmental activities are eliminated so only the net amount is included as transfers in the governmental activities column.
+Similarly, balances between the funds included in business-type activities are eliminated so only the net amount is included as transfers in the business-type activities column.